Silicondust/bsxmlfmt/README.md

 Doesn't combine existing lines into one line.
 For example any existing one-attribute-per-line formatting is preserved.

+Fixes indentation.
 Indentation can be set to 'tab' or a specified number of spaces.

+Fixes mid-line whitespace.
+Removes end-of-line whitespace.

 Empty lines are removed.